Bobyson/Bobyson/README.md

 ## Hi, there 👋

 My name is Bobyson Laishram, I'm aspiring to be a good Fullstack dev.
-- I am currently working as a Junior Frontend dev at [Foxbeta](https://foxbeta.tech/).
+- I am currently working as a SDE at [BOTMantra](https://botmantra.ai/).

 ## 🚀 Skills